Twoja twarz brzmi znajomo

-Twoja twarz brzmi znajomo (Polish: Your Face Sounds Familiar) is a Polish talent show developed by Polsat and based on the Spanish version of the series.
-The show is presented by Maciej Rock and Maciej Dowbor, whilst the judging panel consists of Paweł Domagała, Małgorzata Walewska and Robert Janowski.

-The show involves eight celebrities (singers, actors and television personalities) portraying various iconic singers each week to win 10,000 PLN for their chosen charity.
+Twoja twarz brzmi znajomo (Polish: Your Face Sounds Familiar) is a Polish talent show broadcast by Polsat that is based on the Spanish version of the series.
+The show involves eight celebrities and/or artists (singers, actors and television personalities) portraying various iconic singers in order to win a cash prize for a charity of their choice.

 Format

 The show challenges celebrities (singers and actors) to impersonate different music artists every week, which are chosen by the show's "Randomiser".
 Afterwards they are judged by the panel of celebrity judges.
 The 'randomiser' can choose any older or younger artist available in the machine, or even a singer of the opposite sex, or a deceased singer.
 The winner of each episode wins 10,000 PLN, and the winner of the whole show wins 100,000 PLN.
-All money goes for a charity of their choice.
+The 2nd place winner in each episode receives a check for 5,000 PLN, which you donate to charity.

 Voting

 The contestants are awarded points from the judges (and each other) based on their singing and dance routines.
 The points go from 1 to 7 and 10, with 10 being the judge's favorite of the night.
-After that, each contestant gives 5 points to a fellow contestant of their choice (known as "Bonus" points) and from the 18th edition they award 4 points.
+After that, each contestant gives 5 points to a fellow contestant of their choice (known as "Bonus" points) 1 to 17, from 21, and from 18 to 20 editions awards 4 points.
 The judges' score is combined with the "Bonus" points.